More visibility and less unsavory behavior coming soon to Tacoma’s Fireman’s Park

 The goal, city officials say, is to make the park safer.

-Work is set to begin in mid-December at the site built over state Route 705 and bordered by A Street between South Seventh and Ninth streets.
+Work is set to begin in mid-December at the site built over state Interstate 705 and bordered by A Street between South Seventh and Ninth streets.

 The city decided the park needs “site hardening,” spokeswoman Megan Snow said.